avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 For the pro tier, include only `gem "avo-pro"`<br>
 For the advanced tier, only the `gem "avo-advanced"` is required.

  Each gem will ensure that you have access to the dependent packages.
-This improvement prevents the gemfile from becoming overfilled and organizes each gem to import the necessary packages for each tier.
 :::

 :::option Packages rename